 If you are not able to attend an appointment you have booked, for whatever reason, please let us know.
 We can then offer that appointment to someone else that needs it.

 The practice processes prescriptions in a central hub at Crestview Medical Centre.
 We encourage patients to inform us of the pharmacy they use so we can send your prescriptions electronically directly to them, this will avoid any delay in collection and is a much seemless service.

 The date of the next meeting of the PRG will be Wednesday 21st February at 2.30pm and will be held at Crestview Medical Centre.
 If you would like to be a member of the PRG or if you would like to raise anything regarding the practice to be discussed by the PRG please contact practice administrator Tracey Bullard to let her know.
 (Tel.
 01502 526062 Email: email@example.com)

 We are able to offer our patients on-line, routine appointment booking with the Doctors at both sites.
 If you would like to sign up for this please speak to a receptionist at either site who will be able to provide you with the details you will NEED to register.

-The appointments available for booking are single (10min) routine appointments with the GPs and from Jan.
-2015 we are also making some 10 minute nurse practitioner appointments available.
+The appointments available for booking are single (10min) routine appointments with the GPs and nurse practitioners.
 If you feel you require longer than the allocated time for routine appointments we would advise you to speak to reception who can then book the appropriate time for you.